Skip to main content

 How is someone made bankrupt?

-There are normally two ways that you can be made bankrupt:
+There are normally two ways you can be made bankrupt:

 • By applying for bankruptcy yourself because you’re struggling to pay your debts